dhar135/number-guessing-game/README.md

 Feel free to submit issues and enhancement requests!

+### Future Features

+- Implement a hint system that provides clues to the user if they are stuck.
+- Keep track of the user’s high score (i.e., the fewest number of attempts it took to guess the number under a specific difficulty level).

 ## License

 This project is open source and available under the [MIT License](LICENSE).